Restoring June Sucker Nursery Habitat Is Essential to Recovering the Species

 The Provo River Delta Restoration Project

-Project Features
+Delta Features

 The purpose of the Provo River Delta Restoration Project is to help recover the threatened June sucker, and in doing so, restore the area’s natural ecosystem.
 The project will provide and improve recreational experiences in and around the original lower Provo River and the newly restored delta.
 By building this project, partners in the June Sucker Recovery Implementation Program help ensure important water projects linked to June sucker recovery stay on track.
 The diversity of habitats and function supported by the delta area will provide the necessary conditions for juvenile June sucker to develop to a size where they can survive in Utah Lake.